vicky0619/CalorieVisionApp/README.md

 # CalorieVisionApp

 **CalorieVisionApp** is a Swift-based iOS application that uses **Gemini Vision AI** to analyze food photos and estimate nutrition facts — including calories, protein, carbohydrates, and fat.
 The app allows users to take or upload photos, view AI results in structured JSON, and maintain a history of past analyses.
-It is designed to demonstrate image + LLM integration in a mobile app, suitable for computer science portfolio and internship applications.
+It is designed to demonstrate image + LLM integration in a mobile app.

 ---